Nikolay-Lysenko/sinethesizer/docs/instruments_creation.md

 amplitude_scaling | Float number selected to prevent clipping by audio playing devices; if clipping happens, decrease it | Yes effects | [Effects](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/effects/registry.py) (e.g., overdrive) that are always applied to sum of partials | No

-Each partial requires these arguments:
+Each partial depends on these arguments:

 Parameter | Description | Required
 :-------: | :---------: | :------:
-wave | Definition of wave that forms the partial (see below for more details) | Yes frequency_ratio | Ratio of this partial's frequency to fundamental frequency | Yes amplitude_ratio | Declared ratio of this partial's peak amplitude to peak amplitude of the fundamental (both at maximum velocity); actual amplitude ratio may be different if effects applied to the partial and to the fundamental are not the same | Yes event_to_amplitude_factor_fn | [Function](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/synth/event_to_amplitude_factor.py) that maps event to its multiplicative contribution to partial's amplitude; for example, this function can define dependence of amplitude on velocity | No random_detuning_range | Range of random detuning (in semitones); this argument can be useful, because if it is more than 0, a note played for the second time sounds not exactly like for the first time | No detuning_to_amplitude | Mapping from additional detuning size (in semitones) to amplitude factor of a wave with the corresponding detuned frequency; there is a sum of detuned waves instead of a single wave if this argument is provided | No effects | [Effects](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/effects/registry.py) (e.g., overdrive) that are always applied to this partial | No
+wave | Definition of wave that forms the partial (see below for more details) | Yes frequency_ratio | Ratio of this partial's frequency to fundamental frequency | Yes amplitude_ratio | Declared ratio of this partial's peak amplitude to peak amplitude of the fundamental (both at maximum velocity); actual amplitude ratio may be different if effects applied to the partial and to the fundamental are not the same | Yes event_to_amplitude_factor_fn | [Function](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/synth/event_to_amplitude_factor.py) that maps event to its multiplicative contribution to partial's amplitude; for example, this function can define dependence of amplitude on velocity (i.e., so called velocity sensing) | No random_detuning_range | Range of random detuning (in semitones); this argument can be useful, because if it is more than 0, a note played for the second time sounds not exactly like for the first time | No detuning_to_amplitude | Mapping from additional detuning size (in semitones) to amplitude factor of a wave with the corresponding detuned frequency; there is a sum of detuned waves instead of a single wave if this argument is provided | No effects | [Effects](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/effects/registry.py) (e.g., overdrive) that are always applied to this partial | No